SatishThapak/kubernetes_learnings/Deployment Strategies in Kubernetes/README.md

 ## 📖 Summary
 Kubernetes Deployment Strategies provide flexibility in how applications are released and updated.
 Choosing the right strategy depends on your application’s complexity, traffic, and business needs.

 ---

+## 📊 Diagrams (Visual Reference)
+To make this README more engaging, add diagrams that illustrate each strategy.
+Suggested visuals:

+- **Recreate Strategy** → Timeline showing old Pods terminated, then new Pods created.
+- **Rolling Update Strategy** → Gradual replacement of Pods one by one.
+- **Blue-Green Strategy** → Two environments (Blue & Green) with traffic switch.
+- **Canary Strategy** → Small percentage of traffic routed to new version first.
+- **A/B Testing Strategy** → Traffic split between versions based on rules.
+- **Shadow Deployment Strategy** → Duplicate traffic sent to new version without affecting users.

+> 📌 You can use tools like [Mermaid diagrams](https://mermaid-js.github.io/) or external flowchart tools to embed visuals directly here.

+---